Prince Kirill Romanovsky-Iskander: Family

 He was the son of Prince Romanovsky-Iskander (15 November 1887 N.S. – 26 January 1957), né Alexander Nikolaevich Romanov, and his first wife, Olga Iosifovna Rogowska.
 He was a grandson of Grand Duke Nicholas Constantinovich, the disgraced grandson of Tsar Nicholas I; thus, Kirill was a patrilineal great-great-grandson of Nicholas I.

 Grand Duke Constantine Nicholaevich's son, Grand Duke Nicholas Constantinovich, was exiled to Central Asia in disgrace for stealing his mother's diamonds.
 Grand Duke Nicholas established a palace in Tashkent and lived in grand style where he sired a son, whom Tsar Alexander III (his great-uncle) granted the title Prince Iskander (Iskander was the Arabic form of Alexander).
 This prince, in turn, fathered the Prince Iskander.

 His second cousins were Prince Michael of Greece and Denmark and Prince Philip, Duke of Edinburgh.

 Early life

-He was born in Tashkent, a member of the Constantinovichi branch of the Russian Imperial Family.
+He was born in Tashkent, as a member of the Constantinovichi branch of the Russian Imperial Family.
 He had a sister, Princess Natalia Romanovskaya-Iskander (1917 - 1999).
-Their parents, who had been married since 1912, separated, and in 1924 Kirill and his sister moved with their mother to Moscow (first moved to Plyushchikha Street, later to Arbat), where Olga remarried to Nicholas Androsov.
+Their parents, who had been married since 1912, divorced.
+In 1924 Kirill and his sister moved with their mother to Moscow (first moved to Plyushchikha Street, later to Arbat), where Olga remarried to Nicholas Androsov.

 Kirill's stepfather adopted him and his sister, and Prince Iskander was renamed Kirill Nikolaievich Androsov (Кирилл Николаевич Андросов).
 His father also remarried, to Natalia Hanykova (30 December 1893 – 20 April 1982), in 1930 in Paris.